 - Hysterectomy: It involves the removal of all or part of the uterus.

 - Cyst aspiration: The fluid is removed from the cyst.

 There is no cure for PCOS as mentioned above, but some home and lifestyle interventions can make a difference and relieve some symptoms.

-- Eat a healthy, balanced diet that includes plenty of fruits and vegetables
+- Follow a healthy, balanced diet that includes plenty of fruits and vegetables.

-- Quit smoking, as this increases levels of androgens and the risk of heart disease
+- Quit smoking, as this increases the levels of androgens and the risk of heart disease.

-There may be an increased risk of miscarriage, gestational diabetes, pre-eclampsia and premature birth.
-This complication is more common in births of twins or triplets.
+There may be an increased risk of miscarriage, gestational diabetes, pre-eclampsia and premature labour.
+These complications are more common in twins or triplets.

 How can I improve my chances of getting pregnant if I have PCOS?

 There are some specific fertility issues that you should address with your doctor, but there are some general health care tips that may improve your chances of getting pregnant: